Conall - Gonzalo

 Page 1/1 of 17 Con- grouped names.

 [Conyngham, ..
-1 more] Var. of Cunningham 16 Origin fr.
-Irish, Gaelic.
+1 more] Var. of Cunningham 16 Derived fr.
+Irish, Gaelic language.
 "Village of the milk pail."
-A seldom-used name for kids.
+Conyngham is seldom adopted as a birth name.

 Summary of all names (grouped by variations) for Con- names for boys.